 One of the significant factors that cause problems for teen mental health is a lack of self-confidence.
 It can significantly affect how teenagers socialize with others and how they feel about themselves.
 Since confidence in teens can be very unstable, it is vital to manage it effectively.
-If peer pressure has led to mental health or substance abuse problems, get treatment at Stonewater Adolescent Recovery Center today at 662.373.2828.
+If peer pressure has led to mental health or substance abuse problems, look into teen mental health treatment at Stonewater Adolescent Recovery Center today by calling 662.373.2828.

 Factors that Affect Self-Confidence

 As a teen, you play a vital role in society.
 However, culture also demands a lot of you, in terms of physical, mental, and academic aspects.
 As a result, pressure can arise at home, in school, the public, or on social media anxiety.
 Some factors affecting self-confidence can include:

 - Shame, hatred, and discrimination in public and social media

 - Frequent comparison between yourself to social media influencers